luonganh99/crowdfunding-blockchain/README.md

 A new way of crowdfunding project via ethereum smart contract blockchain technology without any middleman to function or to manage a user’s information.

+### `How to use`

+1. Install **Metamask** as Google Chrome Extension and Create an account.
+2. Request Ether by sharing your ethereum address in social media (https://faucet.rinkeby.io/)
+3. Go to https://crowdfunding-blockchain.vercel.app/ and connect to Metamask account
+4. Enjoy our website <3

+### `How to install`

+1. Install dependencies
+    > npm install
+2. Run application
+    > npm run dev

 ## Screen-shot

 ### Home Page